TheHive-Project/CortexDocs/migration_guide.md

 ### Catalog of analyzers and responders

-The settings `analyzer.path` and `responder.path` are deprecated (but continue to work) and are replaced by `analyzer.urls` and `responder.url`.
+The settings `analyzer.path` and `responder.path` are deprecated (but continue to work) and are replaced by `analyzer.urls` and `responder.urls`.
 These settings can contain:
    - path of directory where workers (analyzers/responders) are installed (like previous version of Cortex)
    - path or url (http(s)) of JSON file containing all worker definitions (merge of all JSON in one array)